Anglican Church in Central America: Worship and liturgy

-The Iglesia Anglicana de la Región Central de América embraces three orders of ministry: deacon, priest, and bishop.
+The Iglesia Anglicana de la Región Central de América embraces three orders of ordained ministry: deacon, priest, and bishop.
 The Spanish-language version of the Episcopal Church (USA)'s 1979 Book of Common Prayer is used.

 Doctrine and practice

 The center of the Iglesia Anglicana de la Región Central de América's teaching is the life and resurrection of Jesus Christ.
 The basic teachings of the church, or catechism, includes: